6 Ways to Calm Dementia Fidgeting Hands

 4. Simple knitting or crochet

-If your older adult used to knit or crochet, consider getting some large gauge knitting needles or crochet hooks and thick, easy-to-handle brightly colored yarn.
+If your older adult is used to knitting or crocheting, consider getting large gauge knitting needles or crochet hooks and thick, easy-to-handle brightly colored yarn.

-They may still enjoy the soothing, repetitive activity and accomplishment of making something even if they’re only able to create snarled or oddly shaped “scarves.”
+They may still enjoy the soothing, repetitive activity and accomplishment of making something, even if they can only create snarled or oddly shaped “scarves.”

 5. DIY fidget box